Have a question? Ask it to contact@cursivetechnology.com

 Q: Is this an AI detector?

-A: AI detection is the statistical analysis of static text by an algorithm on static text.
+AI detection is the statistical analysis of static text by an algorithm on static text.
 AI detection tools do serve a purpose and can be useful in many settings (even the classroom).

 However, detection tools can be easily beaten with a minimum of effort and uploaded documents and pasted text hold no insights to the student’s thinking or learning process.